Flotomate/product_docs/source/package-deployment/sp-computer-management.rst

    Patch/Package/Registry Deployment instructions to the Computer.
 You also view their :ref:`statuses <sp-deployment-status>`.

+.. _sp-computer-health-management:

 Computer Health Management
 ==========================

-We have discussed earlier (in Patch Management manual) that Patch Management ensures that all administered IT Assets are updated with the latest Patch from the Software Vendor; this enhances security and helps in thwarting external and internal cyber-attacks.
+Patch Management ensures that all administered IT Assets are updated with the latest Patch from the Software Vendor; this enhances security and helps in thwarting external and internal cyber-attacks.